horang-e/react-native-mini-popup/README.md

 # react-native-swal

+⚠ now it is only available in Typescript project ⚠

 This library is really simple popup modal same as Sweet Alert in React Native.

 React-native-swal popup for a second(It can be cutomize) and closed.